ericsakk/QC-arithmetic/README.md

 # QC-arithmetic
-Some Qiskit file for quantum computing
+Some Qiskit files for quantum computing